prpercy/Trading-App-using-Python/README.md

 ## Installation Guide

 Program requires following packages:
-1. Hvplot (0.8.0 or above version)
+* Hvplot (0.8.0 or above version)
-2. sqlalchemy
+* sqlalchemy
-3. yfinance
+* yfinance
-4. Panel
+* Panel

-All programs needed for application usage can be installed using "pip or conda install" command in terminal.
+All programs needed for application usage can be installed using "pip or conda install" command in terminal. <br />
-'MCForecastTools' file must be in same folder as 'app.py' folder.
+'MCForecastTools' file must be in same folder as 'app.py' folder. <br />
-File directory can and should be downloaded/cloned to ensure proper file retrieval.
+File directory can and should be downloaded/cloned to ensure proper file retrieval.<br />

 ---